241209-NET/Team-1---Backend/README.md

-## Team 1
+## PokéManager
-A web app to query for different pokemon and for trainers to add pokemon to their teams.
+A web app hosted on Azure where trainers can sign up, look through the different pokemon they want and make teams of them.
+Trainers can also search for other trainers, trainers' teams, and for pokemon details.

 ## Requirements
 - Application Must build and run